yt-project/governance/source/meetings.rst

 Project Meetings
 ##################

-All meetings associated with the yt project (with the exception of the steering committee) will be announced publicly to the community through communication channels, including slack, the yt-dev and yt-users mailing lists.
+All meetings associated with the yt project will be announced publicly to the community through communication channels, including slack, the yt-dev and yt-users mailing lists.
 Meeting notes will be subsequently posted and announced in the aforementioned channels and in the `project records